 Blog

 Tell us who you are, where you live, your nationality and how long you’ve been learning a language with us.
-I am Gail, originally from Glasgow in Scotland but living in Switzerland for the last 7 years.
-I have been learning with CB courses for about 6 years.
-Which language or languages are you learning
+Hi, my name is Keith and I live with Julie in Hertfordshire.
+I am English and have been learning with Coffee Break French for just over a year.
+What experience have you had speaking and

 Blog